kartiikthakur/DataChallenge3--DataEngineering--Project/README.md

 The program can be executed by directly running the ./src/complaints.py file or using a bash command.
 The command for the bash is mentioned in the "run.sh" shell script.

+If there are multiple complaints file in the input folder then those files can be iterated and the corresponding output can be written in report1.csv, report2.csv . .

 Comments have been added in the complaints.py file whereever required.